cmacdonell/carpentry/DCvsSWC.md

 Another interesting
-aspect was that this bootcamp was held in parallel with a Software Carpentry bootcamp following the [HASTAC 2015](http://www.hastac2015.org) conference, so attendees had a choice, so this got me thinking "How do can one decide?".
-Whether an individual choosing to attend or an organization deciding which type of workshop to host, perhaps I can help?
+aspect was that this bootcamp was held in parallel with a Software Carpentry bootcamp following the [HASTAC 2015](http://www.hastac2015.org) conference, so attendees had a choice, so this got me thinking "How do you decide?".
+Whether an individual choosing to attend or an organization deciding which type of workshop to host.
+Perhaps I can help.

 **Choosing Software Carpentry**